thejamesrhodes/IMU-Quantisation-research-project/README.md

 SI units.
 LaTeX for maths.
 Campaign data goes to Zenodo with a DOI, not into this repository.

-## Method notes

-`PREREGISTRATION.md` sets out which parts of this were fixed before the data and which were found by looking at it, and what a reader can check rather than take on trust.
-Worth reading before citing any of it. `PREREG-02.md` is a run plan — what I expect and what would change my mind, written down before each run.

 ## Status

 Campaign running.
 49 records, two specimens, three axes.
 The architecture is